startergo/qemu-virgl-3dfx/README.md

     $ ../qemu-9.1.1/configure --target-list="i386-softmmu"
     $ make

+- You can also patch any versions in 9.1.x
 - All patch hunks must be successful in order for the binary to run properly or you may have BSOD when running Windows 98 for the first time and not work as intended.

 **VirGL with SDL2 OpenGL Support**

 This way adds VirGL patches for the binary (Windows and MacOS)(Work in Progress)

 - If you compile the binary using patch VirGL package, You will have this [error](https://www.google.com/search?q=mingw+w64+runtime+failure+32+bit+pseudo+relocation+at&sca_esv=0c814c2424608e41&ei=bkpBZ-eCGZvT2roPnbPakQo&oq=Mingw-w64+runtime+failure%3A+32+bit+pseudo+relocation&gs_lp=Egxnd3Mtd2l6LXNlcnAiM01pbmd3LXc2NCBydW50aW1lIGZhaWx1cmU6IDMyIGJpdCBwc2V1ZG8gcmVsb2NhdGlvbioCCAAyBxAAGLADGB4yDhAAGIAEGLADGIYDGIoFMg4QABiABBiwAxiGAxiKBTIOEAAYgAQYsAMYhgMYigUyDhAAGIAEGLADGIYDGIoFSLcHUABYAHABeACQAQCYAQCgAQCqAQC4AQHIAQCYAgGgAgKYAwCIBgGQBgWSBwExoAcA&sclient=gws-wiz-serp).
-Its best to leave it alone while i find a way or tinker it yourself

 ## Building Guest Wrappers
 Refer to https://github.com/kharovtobi/qemu-3dfx-arch/blob/master/wrappers/README.md for more info